picocms/picocms.github.io/_themes/travelify.md

   License: "[GNU General Public License 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)"
 ---

-Travelify is a clean, simple and fully responsive theme for Pico CMS.
-It is originally for WordPress by ColorLib.
-Thie port brings the support of global navigation bar and sidebar which are fully customizable by Markdown.
+Travelify is a clean, simple, and fully responsive theme for Pico CMS.
+It was originally for WordPress and created by ColorLib.
+This port brings support for the global navigation bar and sidebar which are fully customizable using Markdown.